It’s 5.30am in Stone Town. I awake to the sound of the call to prayer from the nearby mosque. Oh, Zanzibar, how I’ve missed you.

 So here are my suggestions on the best things to do in Stone Town.

-If you’re looking for the best things to do in Zanzibar as a whole, also have a read of this post.
+If you’re looking for some great things to do on the rest of the island as a whole, also have a read of this post.

 Wondering how long to spend in Stone Town?